emutelab/emutelab/_posts/2020-06-16-Semaworkshop.md

 We are about to launch Sema in early July but for further information on Sema, please visit this [PAGE + URL]

 There is no previous experience required to participate in this Sema workshop.
 You don’t need to be a skilled programmer or understand the basics of machine learning or AI.
 You don’t even have to be an experienced musician.
 This workshop will introduce the basic concepts of musical live coding with AI at your level, and get people up to speed in using Sema and creating their own live coding languages.
+We are hoping that workshop participants will contribute in a user-study that will help us to develop the system further.

 **The Programme of the Week:**